-The 1940 Yankees were coming off an unprecedented four straight World Championships, but they were stuck around the .500 mark in August.
+The 1940 Yankees were coming off an unprecedented four straight World Series championships, but they were stuck around the .500 mark in August.
 Manager Joe McCarthy asked his longtime friend, Kansas City manager Billy Meyer, to recommend pitching help, and Meyer sent Bonham to New York.

 When Bonham arrived in early August, shortly before his 27th birthday, the Yankees had fallen nine games behind the league-leading Detroit Tigers.
 He won five of his first seven decisions, and othen n September 19 defeated Cleveland's ace, Bob Feller, to boost the Yankees into first place for a few hours.
 That was their high tide; they finished third, two games behind the Tigers.
 McCarthy said the Yankees would have won the pennant if they had had Bonham for the full season.